themlstudent/Machine_Learning_Projects/README.md

-# RealTime_MachineLearning_And_DataScience_Project
-Machine Learning and Data Science Projects and Applications in Industry
+# Machine Learning and Data Science Projects and Applications in Industry